Usman-Ahmad1/Internship_with_Quantium-International-company/README.md

+# 🛒 Quantium Retail Analytics — Customer Behavior & Trial Store Evaluation

- **A data-driven portfolio project analyzing customer purchasing behavior and evaluating a new in-store layout trial for a major Australian supermarket chain.**
+> **A data-driven portfolio project analyzing customer purchasing behavior and evaluating a new in-store layout trial for a major Australian supermarket chain.**

 ---